mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/color_smudge_engine.rst

 Color Rate
 ~~~~~~~~~~

 How much of the foreground color is added to the smudging mix.
-Works together with :ref:`option_smudge_length` and :ref:`option_smudge_radius`
+Works together with :ref:`option_smudge_length` and :ref:`option_smudge_radius`.

 .. image:: /images/brushes/Krita_2_9_brushengine_colorrate_04.png